Best 15 Fishing Piers in San Diego (2026) | Free Spots & Guide

 Ocean Beach Pier - The Longest Concrete Pier

-At 1,971 feet, Ocean Beach Pier stands as California's longest concrete pier, stretching nearly half a mile into the Pacific.
-The T-shaped end adds 553 additional feet, creating multiple fishing environments.
+When operational, Ocean Beach Pier stands as California's longest concrete pier, stretching nearly half a mile into the Pacific.
+The T-shaped end adds 553 additional feet, creating multiple fishing environments from shallow surf to 30-foot depths.

 Best Fishing Spots on the Pier

-The bait shop area, roughly halfway down, consistently produces white seabass, yellowfin croaker, and California corbina.
+The bait shop area, roughly halfway down, traditionally produces white seabass, yellowfin croaker, and California corbina.
 This 15-20 foot depth zone marks the transition from sandy bottom to deeper structure.

-The south wing, nicknamed "Shark Alley," attracts leopard sharks and bat rays, especially during night sessions.
-Fish the pilings here with heavy tackle for best results.
+The south wing, nicknamed "Shark Alley," attracts leopard sharks and bat rays, especially during night fishing sessions.
+Fish the pilings here with heavy tackle for best results when the pier reopens.

 Near-shore sections excel during high tide for rockfish species like opaleye and black perch.
-Target the structure and kelp edges visible from the pier.
+Target the structure and kelp edges visible from the pier for consistent action.

 Target Species and Seasonal Patterns